 Avoid synthetic vitamin E

-Synthetic vitamin E is very similar, but not identical, to natural vitamin E founds in foods.
+Synthetic vitamin E is very similar, but not identical, to natural vitamin E found in foods.

 As it turns out, its subtle differences may have a big difference in how the body responds to it.

-Research shows that natural vitamin E incorporates into our cells at a higher rate than synthetic vitamin E. Additionally, synthetic vitamin E is lost much faster in the urine too than natural vitamin E.
+Research shows that natural vitamin E is incorporated into our cells at a higher rate than synthetic vitamin E. Additionally, synthetic vitamin E is lost much faster in the urine than natural vitamin E.